-The next-gen Apple operating system is available to all iPhones from the iPhone 6S onwards, and iPadOS 14 works on every iPad since, and including, the iPad Air 2.
+The next-gen Apple operating system is available on all iPhones from the iPhone 6S onwards, and iPadOS 14 works on every iPad since, and including, the iPad Air 2.
 Does this mean that all of these devices also support spatial audio?
 Unfortunately not.
-Here's the full list of devices that can handle spatial audio:
+Here's the full list of iOS devices that can handle spatial audio:

 iPhone 7 or later

 iPad Pro 11‑inch

 iPad (6th generation and later)